- What is keyhole surgery?

 Q: What is the recovery time for keyhole surgery?

 A: The recovery time for keyhole surgery differs from case to case, depending largely on the reason why the procedure has been carried out.
 If keyhole surgery has been used to diagnose a condition, a person will normally be able to recover within five to seven days.
-If keyhole surgery has been used to treat a condition, recovery can take between 2 and 12 weeks, depending on whether the surgery was minor or major.
+If keyhole surgery has been used to treat a condition, recovery can take between two and 12 weeks, depending on whether the surgery was minor or major.

 NCBI.
 “Does laparoscopic surgery spell the end of open surgery?”
 November, 2003.
 Accessed August 31, 2017. ↩